 Sharing Expenses as a Couple

 However, splitting up costs by raw dollars — such as splitting a $100 item into $50 increments each — isn’t a sustainable solution if the two people have wildly different salaries.
 If one partner is making $200,000 a year, while the other is making $20,000 a year, it might be tough to ask each partner to share in the cost of the mortgage.
-What can you do?

 How to Maintain Separate Accounts, But Still Be Fair

-The higher-earning partner will pay more dollars (in raw money) while the lower-earning partner will pay fewer raw dollars.
+The higher-earning partner will pay more dollars (in raw money), while the lower-earning partner will pay fewer raw dollars.
 But both partners will be paying the same percentage of their income.
 You could do this with every budgeting category — groceries, utilities, veterinary care and more.

 - Performance Bonus: One partner focuses on bringing as much money into the relationship as possible, while the other, lower-earning partner focuses on cutting back costs as much as possible.
 This way, the partner whose time is "worth more" can maximize income, while the lower-paid partner can exercise frugality and help the duo save as much as possible.
-The partner who focuses on saving money should keep a tally of how much he or she saved each month, and receive an "allowance" or a "performance bonus" based on that amount.
+The partner who focuses on saving money should keep a tally of how much he or she saved each month, and may even receive an "allowance" or a "performance bonus" based on that amount.
 After all, a penny saved is a penny earned.